habrazilay/orpak_challenge/README.md

 # Infrastructure and CI/CD Pipeline for EKS Deployment

 This project sets up a scalable and secure infrastructure on AWS using Terraform.
-It deploys an Nginx web application on an EKS cluster and includes a CI/CD pipeline implemented with GitHub Actions.
+It deploys a Python Flask web application on an EKS cluster, connects to a PostgreSQL database using Kubernetes Secrets, and includes a CI/CD pipeline implemented with GitHub Actions.

+---

 ## **Features**
 - VPC with public and private subnets
 - NAT Gateway and Internet Gateway for networking
 - Application Load Balancer (ALB) for traffic distribution
 - EKS cluster with managed node groups
+- Multi-stage Docker build for Python app
+- PostgreSQL database access via Kubernetes Secrets
 - CI/CD pipeline for infrastructure provisioning and application deployment

 ---